 In this post in the Classroom of the Future Blog Series, we’ll explore how the team used affinity clustering workshops and prioritization methods to organize research insights into key themes and needs.

 During the second step in the Discovery process, we used affinity clustering workshops and research-based prioritization methods to analyze our data.
-To learn about how we had collected that data, see the second post in this series: Classroom of the Future Discovery 1: Identifying Needs.
+To learn about how we had collected that data, see the previous post in this series: Classroom of the Future Discovery 1: Identifying Needs.

 Initial Analysis